North Devon Coast: Geography

-The North Devon AONB contains a surprising diversity of scenery including tall rugged cliffs, wave cut platforms, wide sandy bays, sand dunes, traditional hedged fields with wind sculptured trees, steep sided wooded combes and woodland that runs right to the cliff edge.
+The North Devon AONB contains a diversity of scenery including tall, rugged cliffs, wave-cut platforms, wide sandy bays, sand dunes, traditional hedged fields with wind sculptured trees, steep-sided wooded combes and woodland that runs right to the cliff edge.
 Encompassed within the designated area is the dramatic coastline of the Hartland promontory, the calm tranquillity of Bideford Bay, the internationally important conservation sites that flank the Taw and Torridge Estuary, the striking headlands and golden beaches of the North Devon Downs and the secluded coves and bays of the North Devon High Coast.
 North Devon's coastline face the Atlantic Ocean and the Bristol Channel.

 In 2006-7 Devon County Council, in partnership with Natural England, the Devon AONBs and other local authorities, commissioned a study of the North Devon landscape.
 As a result, the AONB has been classified into 11 Landscape Character Types.

 Open coastal plateaux

 Found along the Atlantic Coast between Bude and Ilfracombe, frequently interrupted by lower-lying landscape types, especially between Westward Ho! and Woolacombe.
 This type is characterised by dense low hedges (often elm) with occasional hedgerow oaks, little woodland, few roads but many rights of way, very low settlement density, influence of geology on land form, and extensive views along the coast.